ftnext/plone_conf_2018/about_pyweb/PITCHME.md

 15:00 - 15:40 | Router (@color[#c98452](40min) talk)
 16:10 - 16:50 | Machine Learning Application

+Note:

+Next to GeoDjango talk, we have a talk about Sphinx.
+Next, we have a talk about Router, this is the only 40 minute talk on Python Web Day.
+After the coffee break we have a talk about the machine learning application.

+I will briefly introduce each talk.

 ---

 ### 11:40 - 12:20
 # Build a RESTful API with Serverless Framework
 ## Masato Nakamura

+Note:

+From 11:40 to 12:20, there is a talk "Build a RESTful API with Serverless Framework" by Masato Nakamura.

 +++